 The Audit Committee is composed of up to six, but no less than four members, in addition to the secretary-treasurer and the chair of the Finance and Investment Committee as ex officio members.
 The remaining positions are members of the AACSB Board of Directors appointed by the vice chair-chair elect (who shall preside as board chair during the year for which the appointments are made).
-The composition of the committee should reflect AACSB's regional representation as well as its commitment to diversity, equity, inclusion, and belonging.
+The composition of the committee should reflect AACSB's regional representation as well as varied perspectives, backgrounds, and experiences.
 Committee members may serve a maximum of three, one-year terms, which may run consecutively.
 One committee member is designated as committee chair by the vice chair-chair elect (who shall preside as board chair during the year for which the appointments are made).
 In addition, one member is designated as committee vice chair who serves as chair in the absence of the committee chair.